CoderDojoTC/micropython/docs/misc/glossary.md

 -->

 #### Ampy
-A micropython command line utility to interact with a CircuitPython or MicroPython board over a serial connection.

-Ampy is meant to be a simple command line tool to manipulate files and run code on a CircuitPython or MicroPython board over its serial connection.
-With ampy you can send files from your computer to the board's file system, download files from a board to your computer, and even send a Python script to a board to be executed.
+An obsolete MicroPython support tool created by Adafruit but no longer supported.

-Note that ampy by design is meant to be simple and does not support advanced interaction like a shell or terminal to send input to a board.
-Check out other MicroPython tools like rshell or mpfshell for more advanced interaction with boards.
+Check out other MicroPython tools like [rshell](#rshell) or mpfshell for more advanced interaction with boards.

 #### Analog to Digital Converter
 A component that takes an analogue signal and changes it to a digital one.